 Debris Collection and Disposal Task Force Leader Position Description: The Debris Collection and Disposal Task Force Leader oversees debris collection and disposal operations.
-Reports To: Debris Manager Reports To: Responsibilities: Debris Manager Coordinate with local and contract resources to stage and ready resources immediately prior to an expected incident to ensure these will be fueled and ready to activate in the event they are needed to collect debris.
+Reports To: Debris Manager Responsibilities: Coordinate with local and contract resources to stage and ready resources immediately prior to an expected incident to ensure these will be fueled and ready to activate in the event they are needed to collect debris.
 Coordinate with the Debris Monitoring Contractor to conduct truck certifications.
 Coordinate local and contract resources to conduct debris collection operations in accordance with established objectives and priorities.
 Coordinate with the Debris Monitoring Contractor to conduct collection, DMS and disposal site monitoring.
 Activate DMS locations as needed in coordination with relevant departments and agencies.
-Coordinate with local labor and contractors to ensure debris is recycled or disposed of in accordance with regulatory guidelines.
+Coordinate with Invironmental Health to conduct soil sampling at DMS locations prior to and after closure of DMS.
 Coordinate local and contract resources to conduct special debris operations including dangerous trees, privately owned vehicles and vessels, waterway debris removal, parks debris removal, and private property debris removal in accordance with FEMA authorization and guidelines.
-Track the progress of debris collection, recycling and disposal in coordination with the Debris Monitoring contractor.
-Provide regular updates to the Debris Manager regarding the status of operations. disposal operations are conducted in a safe manner.Ensure all hours, expenses and equipment use are accurately documented.
+Track the progress of debris Collection, recycling and disposal in coordination with the Debris Monitoring contractor.
+Provide regular updates to the Debris Manager regarding the status of operations.
+Coordinate with the Safety Officer to ensure debris collection and disposal operations are conducted in a safe manner.
+Ensure all hours, expenses and equipment use are accurately documented.